Yangtze River & Hong Kong 2017 - 19 Days

 Day 9 - Yangtze RiverMeals: Breakfast, Lunch, Dinner

-In the morning, experience a once in a lifetime adventure when you transfer to a small riverboat and cruise up the tributary Shennong Stream.
-After lunch, Wu Gorge, which is 25 miles long and well known for its 12 forest-covered peaks and quiet beauty with ever-changing scenery.
-Then sail through sail through sail through Qutang Gorge, the shortest (5 miles), narrowest (500 feet) and most dramatic one.
+After breakfast, experience a once in a lifetime adventure when you transfer to a small riverboat and cruise up the Lesser Three Gorges.
+Then sail through Qutang Gorge, the shortest (5 miles), narrowest (500 feet) and most dramatic one.

 Day 10 - Yangtze RiverMeals: Breakfast, Lunch, Dinner